FAITH AND WORKS

 The acts of the sinful nature are obvious: sexual immorality, impurity and debauchery; Idolatry and witchcraft; hatred, discord, jealousy, fits of rage, selfish ambition, dissensions, factions and envy; drunkenness, orgies, and the like.
 I warn you, as I did before, that those who live like this will not inherit the kingdom of God.
 (Galatians 5:19-21)

 Take a careful look at the two passages above.
 Do they seem to contradict each other?
 We are maintaining that both passages are equally inspired.
+Is it reasonable that the apostle Paul would write something in Romans and then contradict himself in Galatians?

-Paul is proving something—but what?
+Paul is proving something — but what?
 How can these two passages be reconciled?

-Does Paul mean we do not gain righteousness by the works of the Law, but otherwise we have to live righteously in terms of conscience?
-This may be part of the explanation.
-I am not certain this is all that is meant.
+But in Galatians, Paul is stating that if the believer, Jew or Gentile, continues to practice unrighteousness, he or she will not inherit the Kingdom of God.
+Does Paul mean we do not gain righteousness by the works of the Law, but otherwise we must live righteously in terms of conscience?
+This might be part of the explanation, but I doubt that this is all that is meant.

-Perhaps the Spirit of God pointed out to him the sins that Christ is concerned about and Paul describes as the sinful nature.
+Perhaps the Spirit of God pointed out to him the sins that Christ is concerned about, and Paul describes that as the sinful nature.
 Or maybe Paul’s conscience and intuitive sense of right and wrong played a role.
 In any case, the works of the sinful nature that Paul mentions often in his epistles are regarded as sin from the standpoint of the Kingdom of God.
 Whoever lives in them will die spiritually and not inherit the Kingdom of God.
 This we know from what Paul said in several epistles.

 Do not be deceived: God cannot be mocked.
 A man reaps what he sows.
 The one who sows to please his sinful nature, from that nature will reap destruction; the one who sows to please the Spirit, from the Spirit will reap eternal life.
 (Galatians 6:7,8)

 It is clear, as we read Romans and Galatians, that Paul is resisting the Law of Moses, not righteous behavior.
 But how can we judge righteousness if not by the Law of Moses?
-Paul, in the eighth chapter of Romans, states that the Spirit of God is to us a Law who teaches us to put sin to death—sin as determined by the Spirit of God, not by the Law of Moses.
+In Romans chapter eight, Paul states that the Spirit of God is to us a Law who teaches us to put sin to death — sin as determined by the Spirit of God, not by the Law of Moses.
+I think this is part of the answer.

 There is another element that needs clarification, and that is “faith.”
-If we claim to be saved by faith and not by works we need to be positive we are defining faith correctly.
+If we claim to be saved by faith and not by works, we need to be positive we are defining faith correctly.

 But can faith be obedience to the written Word of God as well as to a personal revelation?
 I believe it can.
 So obedience to a personal revelation is not the key to the definition of faith.
 Faith comprises both obedience to personal revelation from God and obedience to the written Word of God.

-Let’s take a careful look at some of the verses in the early part of Romans and see if we can understand what the apostle meant by being saved by faith instead of works.
+Let’s take a careful look at some of the verses in the early part of Romans and see whether we can understand what the apostle meant by being saved by faith instead of works.

 For all have sinned and fall short of the glory of God, (Romans 3:23)

-The above verse is the basis of Christian teaching as salvation is presented.
+The above verse is the basis of the teaching of salvation.
 It is absolutely true.
-However, because of the desire to make a simple formula for “getting saved,” Christian preaching leaves the idea that there has never been a righteous person on the earth.
+However, because of the desire to make a simple formula for “getting saved,” Christian preaching gives the impression that there has never been a righteous person on the earth.
 Also, the destructive concept is added that it is useless for any person to attempt to live righteously.
+The truth is, the Old Testament refers numerous times to righteous people.
+Noah, for example was regarded as righteous.
+God respects the righteous efforts of human beings.

-To tell people that no person ever has been righteous, that God does not honor the efforts of unsaved people to obey their conscience, and that it is useless for the Christian to employ what moral strength her or she has to live righteously, disastrously warps the common sense of both the saved and the unsaved.
+To tell people that no person ever has been righteous, that God does not honor the efforts of unsaved people to obey their conscience, and that it is useless for the Christian to employ what moral strength her or she has to live righteously, disastrously warps common sense in both the saved and the unsaved.
 Religion has a way of destroying common sense and integrity, and the Christian religion is no exception.

 And are justified freely by his grace through the redemption that came by Christ Jesus.
 (Romans 3:24)

+We are counted righteous on the basis of divine grace apart from our effort to keep the Law of Moses.
+Such a verse could be used to support the current error that we are to do nothing but believe in Christ.
 The problem here is, Paul was seeking to move the Jew from his trust in the Law to faith in Jesus Christ.
-Paul is not speaking at this point of how we are to live the Christian life but of how to pass from Moses to Christ and still be righteous.
+Paul is not speaking at this point of how we are to live the Christian life, but of how to pass from Moses to Christ and still be righteous.

 Can you see what Paul is doing here?
 He is not telling us we can live in an ungodly manner and be righteous.
 Paul was a righteous man and would be horrified to know Christian people are interpreting his evangelizing of the Jews to mean Christians are free to be sinners.